How to apply to be a Registered Developer

 - Where applicable, company or charity number(s)

-- Your previous year’s turnover from new homes for private sale
+- Your previous year’s turnover from new homes for private sale and this year's estimated turnover

 - The number of new homes for private sale you built in the last financial year and forecast to build in this and the next financial year